dimagoltsman/ha-custom-lovelace-cards/remote-control/README.md

 and then just configure the broadlink codes for each button.

-if you want to add your own remote template, you can do it in a new folder near the 'simple' remote and set remote_template to the name of your new folder. you are also welcome to contribute new templates.
+if you want to add your own remote template, you can do it in a new folder near the 'simple' remote and set remote_template to the name of your new folder.

+#you are also welcome to contribute new templates. you can add new buttons and remove buttons, just make sure their id matches the id you put in the yaml

 ```
   - type: "custom:content-card-remote-control"